aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 using Plots
 ```

 The first time it will take a while to download and compile `Plots`.
 The default back-end is `GR`, but if you desire you can change it, you can do so with a specific function for each back-end (see [the documentation](https://docs.juliaplots.org/latest/backends/)).
-For example if we desire to use `Plotly` we can call `plotly()` (which has a very nice interactive interface).
+For example, if we desire to use `Plotly` we can call `plotly()` (which has a very nice interactive interface).

 ```julia
 using Plots